 - Orient you to the placement process, gather referrals and other pertinent information to better guide and expedite the search efforts in securing placements, as well as be your primary point of contact for all-things placement through graduation.

-- Work with the placement team to identify sites/preceptors with a goal of placing you within 40 miles or 1 hour of your home.
-At times it may be necessary to extend that perimeter to 125 miles or 2 hours from your place of residence.
+- Work with the placement team to identify sites/preceptors with a goal of placing you within a reasonable distance of your home.

 - Communicate clinical deadlines, clinical clearance requirements and other necessary tasks and/or assignments to ensure you are progressing through your program on time.

 The Clinical Placement Coordinators act as facilitators and the primary point of contact for you regarding concerns about finding clinical placements.
 They are responsible for all field/clinical placement matters, including:

 What Value Will the Placement Team Provide?

 Clinical placement is the required educational component of Marymount University’s Online Family Nurse Practitioner programs and the accelerated BSN program.
 Clinicals work parallels the classroom-based coursework to prepare for entry to the profession of advanced practice nursing.